Luke Chia-Liu Yuan

 Luke Chia-Liu Yuan (袁家騮 (袁家骝, Yuán Jiāliú, Yüan Chia-liu); April 5, 1912 – February 11, 2003) was a Chinese-American physicist.
-He is the husband of the famous physicist Chien-Shiung Wu, who disproved the conservation of parity.
+He was the husband of the famous physicist Chien-Shiung Wu, who disproved the conservation of parity.

 Early life and education

-Born in Anyang, Henan, Yuan is the grandson of Yuan Shikai via his Korean and third concubine Lady Kim, and Yuan Shikai would declare himself to be the first president of the China from 1912 to 1916.
+Born in Anyang, Henan, Yuan was the grandson of Yuan Shikai, the second president of the Republic of China, via his third Korean concubine Lady Kim.

 Yuan lived a simple middle class life during the early years, and his father Yuan Kewen was an intellectual who did not agree with his family's ambitions, especially that of his father.
 He criticized his father's seizure of power from Sun Zhongshan in a poem, “Pity that there are frequent storms up there; It is not wise to climb all the way to the top floor of a mansion.”

 Yuan Kewen was under house arrest after the years he spent away from Beijing in Tianjin and Shanghai.
 During this time, the young Luke was raised by his mother in the then-provincial Anyang village in Henan.

 Yuan would make trips with his mother, sister, and two brothers every New Year's Day to visit his Kewen's older brother Yuan Keding.
 Keding had the same views on power and politics as Yuan Shikai and required Luke to dress up formally and kowtow to him during every visit, which made Luke intimidated of him.
 The family had to depend on Luke's uncle Keding for financial support.

 Luke studied in Anyang then at age 13, he went to Nankai High School in Tianjin for a month, but then transferred to The Academy of Modern Learning, run by a London-based missionary.
 Luke received a rather good science education there, with a Cambridge University educated Dr. Hart teaching physics, and his maternal uncle teaching mathematics.
 Luke matriculated at the College of Industry and Commerce in 1928 as a major in engineering.